SEO and SEM:

 Approach Difference Between SEO & SEM

-This is one very important point that differentiates SEO from SEM or vice versa.
+This is one crucial point that differentiates SEO from SEM or vice versa.
 This is in terms of approach.

 We all know that whether to go for the whole or SEO part, the target is only and only one: getting more and more traffic for one’s website.